 - The Woodstock Chamber of Commerce provides information on dining, music, and more.

 - Levon Helm, a former member of The Band, was a Woodstock hero.
 Every weekend he held the Midnight Ramble on his property.
 Although Levon has passed on, the music continues.
+Different acts, both well-known and not, rock the roof of the barn.
 Check the site for upcoming shows.

 - Radio Woodstock, aka WDST, Woodstock's local independent radio station, broadcasts alternative rock, world music, talk, blues, and live programming at 100.1-FM.
 Visit the site to hear it live.